AdobeDocs/experience-manager-cloud-service.en/help/development/understand-an-aem-projects-content-package-structure.md

 + Code (immutable) packages must set their `packageType` to `application`.
 + Content (mutable) packages must set their `packageType` to `content`.

-For more information see [Apache Jackrabbit File Vault - Package Maven Plugin documentation](https://jackrabbit.apache.org/filevault-package-maven-plugin/package-mojo.html#packageType) and the [FileVault Maven configuration snippet](#declaring-package-types) below.
+For more information see [Apache Jackrabbit FileVault - Package Maven Plugin documentation](https://jackrabbit.apache.org/filevault-package-maven-plugin/package-mojo.html#packageType) and the [FileVault Maven configuration snippet](#declaring-package-types) below.

 ## Code Packages and Repository Structure Packages

-Code Packages require configuring the File Vault maven plug-in's configuration to reference a special Adobe-provided `<repositoryStructurePackage>` that enforces correctness of structural dependencies (to ensure one code package doesn't install over another).
+Code Packages require configuring the FileVault maven plug-in's configuration to reference a special Adobe-provided `<repositoryStructurePackage>` that enforces correctness of structural dependencies (to ensure one code package doesn't install over another).

 This is __only__ required for Code packages, meaning any Package marked with `<packageType>application</packageType>`.

-The example `<repositoryStructurePackage>` XML snippet is provided in the [Repository Structure Package](#repository-structure-package) section below.
+To learn how to create a Repository Structure Package for your application, see [Develop a Repository Structure Package](./develop-a-repository-structure-package.md)

 Note that Content packages (`<packageType>content</packageType>`) do __not__ require this Repository Structure Package.

-# Embedding Packages
+## Embedding Packages

-Content or Code packages are placed in a special "side-car" folder and can be targeted for installation on either AEM Author, AEM Publish or Both, using the File Vault Maven plug-in's `<embeddeds>` configuration.
+Content or Code packages are placed in a special "side-car" folder and can be targeted for installation on either AEM Author, AEM Publish or Both, using the FileVault Maven plug-in's `<embeddeds>` configuration.
 Note that the `<subPackages>` configuration should not be used.

 Common use-cases include: